vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: None

 The FQDN or IP address to embed in an auto-generated server certificate.
 Specify an FQDN, IP address, or a domain wildcard.
-If you provide a custom server certificate by using the `--cert` option, you can use `--tls-cname` as a sanity check to ensure that the certificate is valid for the deployment.
+If you provide a custom server certificate by using the `--tls-server-cert` option, you can use `--tls-cname` as a sanity check to ensure that the certificate is valid for the deployment.

 If you do not specify `--tls-cname` but you do set a static address for the VCH on the client network interface, `vic-machine create` uses that  address for the Common Name, with the same results as if you had specified `--tls-cname=x.x.x.x`.
 For information about setting a static IP address on the client network, see [Options for Specifying a Static IP Address for the VCH Endpoint VM](#static-ip).

 When you specify the `--tls-cname` option, `vic-machine create` performs the following actions during the deployment of the VCH:

-- Checks for an existing certificate in either a folder that has the same name as the VCH that you are deploying, or in a location that you specify in the [`--cert-path`](#cert-path) option.
+- Checks for an existing certificate in either a folder that has the same name as the VCH that you are deploying, or in a location that you specify in the [`--tls-cert-path`](#cert-path) option.
 If a valid certificate exists that includes the same Common Name attribute as the one that you specify in `--tls-cname`, `vic-machine create` reuses it.
 Reusing certificates allows you to delete and recreate VCHs for which you have already distributed the certificates to container developers.
 - If certificates are present in the certificate folder that include a different Common Name attribute to the one that you specify in `--tls-cname`, `vic-machine create` fails.
-- If a certificate folder does not exist, `vic-machine create` creates a folder with the same name as the VCH, or creates a folder in the location that you specify in the `--cert-path` option.
+- If a certificate folder does not exist, `vic-machine create` creates a folder with the same name as the VCH, or creates a folder in the location that you specify in the `--tls-cert-path` option.
 - If valid certificates do not already exist, `vic-machine create` creates the following trusted CA, server, and client certificate/key pairs in the certificate folder:
   - `ca.pem`
   - `ca-key.pem`